BlakeHoward/CSE-Schedulizer/README.md

 # CSE Schudulizer
 ### Ruby on Rails Project

-This project is a scheduling tool that makes it easy to find rate my professors ratings for classes that you might be interested in.
+This project is a scheduling tool that makes it easy to find rate my professors ratings for Ohio State classes that CSE students may interested in.
 It also does a sort of CSE only degree audit.
 To run the app, run the following commands

 $ rake routes
 $ rake db:migrate
 $ rake db:setup
-$ rails server
+$ rails server (default address is typically localhost:3000)

 Be patient with the setup command.
 It takes a little bit to complete.
 After you have the rails server running, navigate to the given setup page.